 - Account Department – This is the nominal account department, 3 text characters and must already exist in Sage 200.

 - Budget Year (this will not be available for versions 2013 or below) – Mandatory if you are importing budgets for multiple years.
-Year relative to current year, must be one of 0 for current year, 1 for current year +1, 2 for current year +2, 3 for current year +3, 4 for current year +4, 5 for current year +5.
+Year relative to the current year must be one of 0 for the current year, 1 for current year +1, 2 for current year +2, 3 for current year +3, 4 for current year +4, 5 for current year +5.

 - Account Number – This is the nominal account number, up to 8 text characters and already exist in Sage 200.

 - Annual Budget (this will not be available for versions 2013 or below) – The annual budget, you must enter a value even if you are only importing monthly budgets.